 Your ice maker might not be dispensing any ice because the chute is clogged.
 Make sure there are not any ice shavings blocking the exit.

 Your crushed ice might taste funny because you did not run it after cleaning it.
-If you use lemon juice or vinegar to clean your ice maker, this may end up in your first few ice cubes.
+If you use lemon juice or vinegar to clean your ice maker, the juice may end up in your first few ice cubes.
 Dump out some ice before you start adding it to your drinks.

 These are a few of the most common reasons why your crushed ice maker might not be behaving appropriately.
 It’s important for you to clean your ice maker from time to time.
-This can go a long way toward preventing problems from happening.
-If you take care of your crushed ice maker, it should work for many years before it burns out.
+Cleaning can go a long way toward preventing problems.
+If you take care of your crushed ice maker, it should work for many years.